Coco is a reminder of what Pixar magic is. This being the ability to hit you with an ending so flawless, you will remember it for as long as you live.

 To be honest, I wasn’t looking forward to Coco.
 I’m mentally trapped in the late-2000s, you see, when there was always just that one Pixar movie to look forward to every summer.

 Oh wow.
 This one easily beats any Pixar release since Toy Story 3.
 Yes, even Finding Dory.
-The visuals.
-The music.
+The visuals, the music.
 And yes, that distinct, oh-so-unforgettable Pixar storytelling style.

-The same happened with Wall-E, Toy Story 3, and way back, during that legendary bedroom scene of Monster Inc. In the face of such potency, there is just no resistance.
-The story completely engulfs you and you will feel, you will believe what it wants you to.
+The same happened with Wall-E, Toy Story 3, and way back, during that legendary bedroom scene of Monster Inc. In the face of such potency, there is simply no resistance.
+The story completely engulfs you and you will feel and believe what the movie wants you to.

-How could anyone say no.
+How could anyone say no?